hbs-rcs/hbsgrid-docs/docs/storage.md

 any files due to accidental deletion or corruption, please [contact RCS](mailto:research@hbs.edu).

 !!! warning
-#### Reaching your home folder limit can prevent *NoMachine* sessions from starting, and this is one of the most common reasons for difficulties connecting to the HBS Grid desktop via NoMachine.
+#### Reaching your home folder limit can prevent *NoMachine* sessions from starting, and this is one of the most common reasons for difficulties connecting to the HBS Grid desktop via NoMachine. {#home-folder-quota}

 You can fix this problem yourself in a few ways: